 In many cases, where parents are divorced, there might be some animosity between them and the last thing they may want to do is spend a week on a cruise ship or even 3 nights at an all inclusive resort with the ex spouse.
 That may be something you might want to consider if you have family or friends in this situation.

 Destination weddings are wonderful and romantic for the right couple.
 It’s a great choice for a couple that is very easy going and is looking for a beautiful way of getting married and sharing the memories with those guests that can join them.
-My Vacation Lady only works with a few select destination wedding couples per year so if you think a destination wedding is for you, Contact Us to schedule your destination wedding consultation.
+My Vacation Lady has dedicated Destination Wedding Specialists that only works with a few select destination wedding couples per year so if you think a destination wedding is for you, Contact Us to schedule your destination wedding consultation.
 After speaking to you during that consultation, we can certainly help you figure out if a destination wedding is the right choice for you.